Accessibility statement for the Education, Skills & Employment Portal and Associated Applications

 Website Accessibility

-8. Many documents are in PDF format and are not accessible to screen reader software
+We know some information/documents accessed via the Inform Reports application are not fully accessible as many documents are in PDF format and are not accessible to screen reader software.

 What to do if you can’t access parts of this website